What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs: Related Work

-Recent studies~\cite{bai2024measuring, smith-etal-2022-im} have sought to evaluate implicit bias in LLMs by expanding beyond direct stereotype statements. \cite{bai2024measuring} measure bias by prompting LLMs to associate specific words with demographic identities and subsequently using these associations to generate narratives.
+Though recent studies~\cite{bai2024measuring, smith-etal-2022-im} have sought to evaluate bias in LLMs by expanding beyond direct stereotype statements. \cite{bai2024measuring} measures bias by prompting LLMs to associate specific words with demographic identities and subsequently using these associations to generate narratives.
 This approach seeks to identify decision-making biases by examining whether LLMs systematically generate narratives that reinforce demographic stereotypes.
 Nonetheless, the method relies on manually selecting words associated with demographics, which does not necessarily reflect biased model behavior but rather linguistic appropriateness in describing certain groups.
 LLMs may generate contextually appropriate descriptions rather than perpetuating harmful stereotypes.
-Our proposed Hidden Bias Benchmark (HBB) diverges from this approach by hiding biases within naturally occurring contextual narratives instead of relying on predefined word associations.
-Unlike \cite{bai2024measuring}, which explicitly links demographic identities to predefined words, HBB examines biases when bias concepts are subtly hidden in realistic scenarios.
-Rather than prompting models to associate words with demographic groups, HBB evaluates bias by analyzing response variations across parallel test instances with the same demographic descriptor type, where biases are subtly hidden in naturalistic language.
+Although this approach represents a more nuanced application of term-based bias evaluation, the method still relies on explicitly linking demographics to predefined word associations (still under term-based mode).
+Our proposed Description-based Bias Benchmark (DBB) diverges from this approach by hiding biases within naturally occurring contextual narratives instead of relying on predefined word associations.
+Unlike \citet{bai2024measuring}, which explicitly links demographic identities to predefined words, DBB examines biases when bias concepts are subtly hidden in realistic scenarios.
+Rather than prompting models to associate words with demographic groups, DBB evaluates bias by analyzing response variations across parallel test instances with the same demographic descriptor type, where biases are subtly hidden in naturalistic language.